omkarcloud/google-maps-scraper/README.md

 3. Your Pro version will be activated.
 Enjoy!

 The process is straightforward and should only take a few minutes.
-If you encounter any issues or have further questions, don't hesitate to reach out to us.
+If you face any issues or have further questions, don't hesitate to reach out to us.

 ### ❓ Need More Help or Have Additional Questions?